 Consists of the department’s Core Responsibilities, Departmental Results and Departmental Result Indicators.

-Provides information on the actual accomplishments against the plans, priorities and expected results set out in the corresponding Departmental Plan.
+A report on an appropriated department’s actual accomplishments against the plans, priorities and expected results set out in the corresponding Departmental Plan.

 In the Government of Canada, the systematic and neutral collection and analysis of evidence to judge merit, worth or value.
 Evaluation informs decision making, improvements, innovation and accountability.
 Evaluations typically focus on programs, policies and priorities and examine questions related to relevance, effectiveness and efficiency.
 Depending on user needs, however, evaluations can also examine other units, themes and issues, including alternatives to existing interventions.
 Evaluations generally employ social science research methods.

 Activities that seek to explore, test and compare the effects and impacts of policies, interventions and approaches, to inform evidence-based decision-making, by learning what works and what does not.

 full-time equivalent (équivalent temps plein)

 A measure of the extent to which an employee represents a full person-year charge against a departmental budget.
 Full-time equivalents are calculated as a ratio of assigned hours of work to scheduled hours of work.
 Scheduled hours of work are set out in collective agreements.